ExamProCo/Cloud-Developer-Environment-Exam-Guide/README.md

 ### Domain 1: Cloud Development Certification
+- Define what is Cloud-Native?
+- Define what is a Cloud Developer?
-- Define what is a Cloud IDE
+- Define what is a Cloud Developer Environment
-- Define the benefits of utilizing a Cloud IDE
+- Define the benefits of utilizing a Cloud Developer Environment
 - Context-based Developer Workflows
 - Define what is VSCode
     - Understand key components of VSCode, Settings Sync, Extensions